Table of Contents_

 However, it was a very close call with a lot of great vlogging cameras to consider: check out our full list to find out what we thought, and what to keep in mind when buying a vlogging (aka video blogging) camera.

 Award: Editor’s Choice/Best 4k Vlogging Camera

-This compact 20-megapixel camera can take excellent photos and even better video, with many features focused on extracting every ounce of value from your footage, including light composition photos, 120fps 1080p video for slow-motion shots, and live cropping for your 4k video when you want to pan around.
+This compact 20-megapixel camera can take excellent photos and even better video, with many features focused on extracting every ounce of value from your footage, including light composition photos, and 120fps 1080p video for slow-motion shots, and live cropping for your 4k video when you want to pan around.
 This camera offers professional video capabilities that can fit in your pocket, and that’s probably just what you’re looking for.
 The one downside worth mentioning is that there aren’t any video-friendly bundles you can choose from, and it may be difficult to find the right accessories for specific vlogging needs on this model.
-Also the battery life, rated at 260 images, isn’t particularly impressive.
+Also, the battery life, rated at 260 images, isn’t particularly impressive.

 Read Full Review: Panasonic Lumix LX10 Review

 If you want a camera that can do a little of everything, this 20.1-megapixel Canon model is the perfect place to start.
 It has pretty much everything a starting vlogger needs, including Wi-Fi, RAW conversion, a pop-up LCD screen, and many types of picture modes.
 There may be a little too much focus on pictures if you’re primarily interested in video alone, but otherwise, this camera deserves your attention – and if you need to use it to take single shots, all the better.
 Note the 240 image battery life, though – you’ll be recharging this guy a lot.
 If this camera is too much work to use regularly, find out what camera YouTubers use to vlog.